zyyan-cc/SRANet/README.md

 ## License

 This project is released under the Apache 2.0 License.
+For details see the `LICENSE` file.

 ## Acknowledgement
 This library is constructed based on the following repos: